sjberry/express-multifurcator/README.md

   * On production you want to deploy the same codebase to two different boxes and have one box run the API and the other box run the web portal.
   * You want to keep your `app.js` clean, 12-factor compliant, and boot your services according to an external JSON configuration.

-Cases such as these might result in an unmaintainable mess of boilerplate, and this is the sort of problem `express-multifurcator` was designed to resolve.
+Cases such as these might result in an unmaintainable mess of boilerplate, and this is the sort of problem express-multifurcator was designed to resolve.

 ## Installation

-Installation is fairly straightforward, but may require additional steps.

 ```
 npm install express-multifurcator express
 ```

 ExpressJS is listed as a peer dependency.
-It is technically possible to install and work with `express-multifurcator` without installing ExpressJS.
+It is technically possible to install and work with express-multifurcator without installing ExpressJS.
-The middleware generated with `express-multifurcator` can be mounted in any application that subscribes to the same request handling pattern as ExpressJS.
+The middleware generated with express-multifurcator can be mounted in any application that subscribes to the same request handling pattern as ExpressJS.
 However this is not recommended as certain ExpressJS features are assumed internally, particularly in obtaining a request's hostname, original URL, etc.

 Installing optional dependencies is recommended: